coalio/rfscss/README.md

 # rfscss

-This tool allows you to extract style rules and refactor large stylesheets.
+This tool allows you to extract style rules and split large stylesheets.

 ## Index